hxtmike/BehaviorViz/README.md

     Rscript ./shiny.r
     ```

+## Donation

+Welcome to support me if you like `BehaviorViz` or help me to cover the expense of the [online version](https://hxtmike.shinyapps.io/behaviorviz/).

+The donation page is [here](https://github.com/sponsors/hxtmike/)

 ## Contributions

-If you'd like to contribute to the development of this script, feel free to fork the repository and submit a pull request.
+If you'd like to contribute to the development, feel free to fork the repository and submit a pull request.
 I'll be happy to review your changes and merge them into the main codebase.

-## Donation

-Welcome to support me if you like [BehaviorViz](https://github.com/hxtmike/BehaviorViz) or help me to cover the expense of the online version of [BehaviorViz](https://hxtmike.shinyapps.io/behaviorviz/)

 ## License